TimothyLin0413/DailyProgramming/README.md

 # DailyProgramming
-Welcome anyone to join our daily programming, you can create your own solution folder and update it daily to keep track of your progress and we can all keep each other accountable too :)
+Welcome anyone to join our daily programming!
+- you can create your solution folder/file and update it daily
+    - The purpose is to keep track of your progress and hold each other accountable :)

+Let the grind starts